-Diabetes is a condition which involves having high blood sugar levels, known by the name hyperglycemia.
+Diabetes is a condition that involves high blood sugar levels, known by the name hyperglycemia.
 Hyperglycemia happens when the body isn’t able to respond or make insulin.
 The pancreas makes the hormone insulin in order to regulate your blood glucose.

-There is the difference between memory loss which occurs due to complicated memory changes by an AD or Alzheimer’s disease or due to age, and other degenerative diseases.
+There is a difference between memory loss which occurs due to complicated memory changes by an AD or Alzheimer’s disease or due to age, and other degenerative diseases.

 These symptoms above-mentioned point to the possible development of dementia.
 In case you have any of these symptoms, it’s vital to see a doctor.

 Memory loss in diabetes might be a short-term issue due to too high or too low blood sugar levels.
-For instance, during hyperglycemia, you might have difficulties to remember words.
+For instance, during hyperglycemia, you might have difficulties remembering words.